mhdadk/stack-exchange-backup/README.md

 ```
 where `<user id>` should be replaced with your own `user id` that you obtained by following the instructions under the "Getting started" section above.
 See the "Format" section below for details on the format of the files that are downloaded.

+NOTE: you may notice that there are fewer answers downloaded under the `answers` directory
+for a specific SE site than the number of answers shown on the SE site itself online.
+The
+reason for this is that more than one of your answers may be associated with the same question.
+In this
+case, the question and your multiple answers for it are downloaded once only.

 # Format

 Once the command under the "Usage" section is run, a `q_and_a` directory will be created inside the directory from which the command was run.
 This directory will have the following structure: